A Financial Education for Kids… Asset or Liability?

 Profit, Pride and What Flynn Learned

-Profits from Flynn’s honey enterprise and kids business story
+Profits from Flynn’s honey enterprise and young entrepreneurs story

 Profits from Flynn’s Honey Enterprise.